 These reserves are important as they are representative of the vegetation cover found prior to human occupation.
 Access is by way of formed walking tracks and visitors are asked to respect these important reserves by paying attention to all signs.

 Playgrounds are designed and maintained to New Zealand Safety Standards requirements, and the Council undertakes monthly and biennial safety checks to verify this.
-If you discover a piece of play equipment that has been damaged or appears unsafe, please contact the Parks Office immediately.
+Visit this page for the Playground Strategy document.

 The Invercargill District has a wide range of sporting venues to suit a variety of codes and recreational needs.
 Key parks providing a range of sport and recreational activities: